aclissold/a-swift-summary/README.md

 #### :grey_exclamation: Idiomatic `Int`/`UInt` Usage

 > Use `UInt` only when you specifically need an unsigned integer type with the
-> same size as the platform's native word swize.
+> same size as the platform's native word size.
 If this is not the case, `Int`
 > is preferred, even when the values to be stored are known to be non-negative.

 #### :grey_exclamation: Type Inference of Literals